zkreations/laertes/README.md

 [Live Demo &rarr;](https://laertes.zkreations.com/)

+## Getting Started

+Clone, fork, or download this repository to your PC, and within the root directory of this folder, run in console `npm install` to install the necessary dependencies.
+To finish the installation, you can use any of the following commands:

+- `npm run start` To start listening to changes and automatically compile the files.
+- `npm run build` To compile only once.

 ## Supporting

 If you want to help me keep this and more related projects always up to date, you can [buy me a coffee](https://ko-fi.com/zkreations) ☕.
 I will be very grateful 👏.